tonytins/tonytins/resume.md

 A command line application written in C# that generates epub files from Markdown using Pandoc as the backend for generation.

-### Blue Rose

-Developed as a simple launcher and updater for a project that reverse engineered The Sims Online, it was written using C# with Windows Forms.
-It served to replace the original old launcher after the reverse engineering project switched leads and development rapidly speed up.

 ## Past Projects